 Many people are surprised to learn that possums can do much damage if they take up residence under your house.
 These nocturnal marsupials are known to be carriers of several diseases and can also be a source of fleas and other parasites.

 Additionally, possums are well-known for their ability to chew through electrical wiring, which can pose a serious fire hazard.
 In short, eliminating possums is best if you find them living in your home.
-Read on to learn more about these animals’ dangers and what you can do to eliminate them.
+Read on to learn more about these animals and what you can do to remove them.

 In addition to being carriers of disease, possums can cause significant damage to your property if they take up residence under your house.
 Possums are well-known for chewing through electrical wiring, which poses a fire hazard and can be quite costly to repair.